 Course’ this stairway led to anywhere but heaven.

-Reliving the classic tale of the tortoise and the hare, Bobbo completed his “dominance” in the ride by hammering past those “lesser riders”, only to pull over to the side, time and time again, falling dejectedly to the ground, tear rolling down his cheeks and crying out, “wait, I’m a champion” as those same “lesser riders” rode past – shaking their heads and snickering under their breath.
+Reliving the classic tale of the tortoise and the hare, Bobbo completed his “dominance” in the ride by hammering past those “lesser riders”, only to pull over to the side, time and time again, falling dejectedly to the ground, tear rolling down his cheeks and crying out, “w

 And what of the long suffering Rick.
 Well, with the embarrassment coupled with a deep rooted sense of self survival, he did the only thing he could – he dropped his head, gave a tiny wave and rode away – thinking once again of the mysteries of life’s choices.